About this Archive

 Following the outbreak of civil war in Spain in July 1936, Dunbar left London to join the anti-fascists on 5 January 1937.
 Historians have since suggested that Dunbar was an unusual recruit.
 Richard Baxell noted, ‘[as a] middle-class, Cambridge-educated, homosexual aesthete, he could hardly have been a less typical volunteer.
 Yet, like a number of other intellectuals, in Spain he discovered a hitherto undiscovered talent for military life.

-His Cambridge friend, Kim Philby also traveled to Spain working as a freelance journalist behind the Fascist line.
+His Cambridge friend, Kim Philby also travelled to Spain working as a freelance journalist behind the Fascist line.
 Philby later became an agent for both the Soviet and British Governments sending news from the front via France.

 Once in Spain, Dunbar undertook two weeks training before being sent to the front line.
 He first saw action at the Battle of Jarama on 12 February 1937.
 As a new recruit, Dunbar had enlisted as a ‘soldado’ (private) but by 15 February he had been made group leader of the battalion.
 He continued in this role until his arm was injured in an attack against the Fascists in mid-January 1938.